 If you have seen or heard any news in recent days, you will be familiar with phrases such as ‘social care reform’ and ‘national insurance hike’.
 Following much speculation, Boris Johnson has announced Government plans for the overhaul of the social care system in England.
-There will also be significant funding allocated to the NHS so that the post-Covid backlog can be reduced.
-The reform will be paid for using a new increase to the rate of National Insurance and dividend tax.
-This increase is to be named the ‘health and social care levy’.
+Significant funding will also be allocated to the NHS so that the post-Covid backlog can be reduced.
+The reform will be paid for using a new increase in the rate of national insurance and dividend tax.
+This increase will be named the ‘health and social care levy’.

 For more recent news, see our latest blog posts here.

-With such changes, it can often be difficult to determine what they mean and how they affect you.
+It can often be difficult to determine what such changes mean and how they affect you.
 This guide aims to clarify matters for you.

-Social care is the term used to describe assistance that elderly and disabled people require to carry out day to day tasks.
-This may be washing, cooking, eating, or taking medication.
-Often such care is needed on a 24-hour basis and therefore the costs can be extremely high.
-As our population increases and we all live longer, the demand for social care is increasing rapidly.
+Social care is the term used to describe assistance that elderly and disabled people need to carry out day-to-day tasks.
+These may include washing, cooking, eating, or taking medication.
+Such care is often needed on a 24-hour basis so that the costs can be extremely high.
+As our population increases and we all live longer, the demand for social care is multiplying.

-For those that do not qualify for state support towards their social care, the financial impact can be devastating.
-Costs can rise to thousands of pounds per week in complex cases.
-This results in many people needing to sell their homes and drain all their financial resources in order to fund the care they require to survive.
+The financial impact on those who do not qualify for state support for their social care can be devastating.
+In complex cases, costs can rise to thousands of pounds per week.
+Many people need to sell their homes and drain all their financial resources to fund the care they require to survive.

 How does the state fund social care currently?